Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: [Concentration](conditions.md#concentration), up to 1 hour
 You shape-shift into another creature for the duration or until you take a Magic action to shape-shift into a different eligible form.
 The new form must be of a creature that has a Challenge Rating no higher than your level or Challenge Rating.
 You must have seen the sort of creature before, and it can't be a Construct or an Undead.
 When you shape-shift, you gain a number of Temporary Hit Points equal to the Hit Points of the form.
 The spell ends early if you have no Temporary Hit Points left.
-Your game statistics are replaced by the stat block of the chosen form, but you retain your creature type; alignment; personality; INT, WIS, and CHAa scores; Hit Points; Hit Point Dice; proficiencies; and ability to communicate.
+Your game statistics are replaced by the stat block of the chosen form, but you retain your creature type; alignment; personality; INT, WIS, and CHA  scores; Hit Points; Hit Point Dice; proficiencies; and ability to communicate.
 If you have the Spellcasting feature, you retain it too.
 Upon shape-shifting, you determine whether your equipment drops to the ground or changes in size and shape to fit the new form while you're in it.
 - **Classes**: Druid, Wizard
 *(Source: PHB'24, page 315)*